coggro/stars-without-number/gamelog.md

 Life here is a complete mess.

-Several miles NE of Karomir is a visible column of steam.
+Several miles NE of Carromir is a visible column of steam.
 The river continues on, but the people are devastated.
 There isn't much we can do for them, so we continue along.

 Closer to the building are more people.
 Two women on a low hillock.
 One is screaming, audible over the roar of our apocalypse boat, often repeating "UNCLEAN MEAT".
 Next to her, paying apparently no attention, is an ancient crone of a woman with a corpse next to her, grabbing it by the head, and staring intently into its mouth.
 We pass them by as well.
 The screaming woman sees us, points at our craft, and continues to scream about "UNCLEAN MEAT".